jnozzi/cocoadev.com/SiteContent/General/CheckBoxesLikeInItunes.markdown

-I have a column of check boxes in my [[NSTableView]]. when you click on one of these check boxes its tablerow gets selected and the check box is toggled.
+I have a column of check boxes in my General/NSTableView. when you click on one of these check boxes its tablerow gets selected and the check box is toggled.

 but this is not the behavior i am after ... i need them to work like the check boxes in iTunes: you click on the check box to toggle it, and its row is not selected at the same time. and when you click its title the tablerow is selected but the check box stays in its current state.